 How rare are brown diamonds?

-Brown diamonds are less rare than white diamonds, but still relatively uncommon.
+Brown color diamonds are less rare than white diamonds, but still relatively uncommon.
 They are found in diamond mines around the world, including Australia, Africa, and South America.

 Are brown diamonds sparkly?